rick lewis 2024 in studio

 What's shaped your design perspective?

-My journey includes formative experiences at Cranbrook Academy of Art (Mike and Kathy McCoy era), IDEO, frogdesign, Philips, BMW Designworks, and Henry Dreyfuss Associates.
-I'm also an alumnus of the Philadelphia College of Art.
+Formative education and practice, including Cranbrook Academy of Art during the Mike and Kathy McCoy era, and professional experience at IDEO, frogdesign, Philips, BMW Designworks, and Henry Dreyfuss Associates.
+Also an alumnus of the Philadelphia College of Art.

 How did living and working in The Netherlands inform your work?